nojronatron/nojronatron.github.io/code401-files/class-notes-week6.md

 ### Android Project

-Package Names MUST BE UNIQUE.
+Package Names MUST BE UNIQUE, and must start capitalized.

 Select an "Empty Activity".